WhatDanDoes/silid/docs/identity-auth0-schema/README.md

 - Timezone (AKA, _zoneinfo_)
 - Phone number

 At Auth0, `phone_number` is only relevant for SMS users.
-As such, and though it is part of the agent profile, it is slotted into `user_metadata`. _Locale_ is delivered as part of a normalized profile, but only as two-character locale short codes.
+As such, and though it is part of the agent profile, it is slotted into `user_metadata`. _Locale_ is delivered as part of a normalized profile, but only as two-character locale shortcodes.
 Timezone is not provided by Auth0.

 #### Locale

-Setting the timezone changes the `user_metadata` as follows:
+Setting the SIL Locale preference changes the `user_metadata` as follows:

 ```
 user_metadata: {